 Your cursed touch can cause unholy wounds.
 As an action, you may perform a corrupting touch on a target, investing them with damaging energies.
-For every mana point you spend for Corrupting Touch, you heal a number of hit points equal to your proficiency bonus if targeting an undead or fiend.
+For every mana point you spend for Corrupting Touch, you heal 1 hit point if targeting an undead or fiend, up to a maximum amount every action equal to half your maximum hit points.
 Amount you heal is instead treated as shadow damage for living creatures (in which case, this requires a melee spell attack).
-Excess hit points are lost, and you cannot heal or deal more damage than a value equal to your maximum hit points.
 When performing Corrupting Touch on yourself, this is instead a bonus action, and you are always healed by this ability, regardless of your creature type.

 Alternatively, you can expend the mana to inflict one disease or one poison of your choice.
-Each disease or poison requires spending mana points equal to one-quarter the saving throw DC of the poison or disease.
+Each disease or poison requires spending mana points equal to the saving throw DC of the poison or disease.
 You may inflict multiple diseases or poisons this way.
 You can choose be a carrier to up to three separate poisons or diseases on your person.
 You need previous exposure to a poison or disease to be a carrier.